Zixradoom/S2dMath/README.md

 S2dMath
 =======

-A simple math lib mostly for performing BigDecimal Math using a simple API.
+A math lib mostly for working with BigDecimal using a simple API.